Physiatrist Phone Consultation – March 15 2021

 Urologist Phone call 15 March 2022

 YAY!!!
 I was told that the hospital had added in a further surgery day extra to the usual Monday weekly time and I had been prioritised and would receive the whole surgery on 12 April 2022.
-So that was great news and I was glad it was a month away due to the fact I am in extreme pain and rarely leave the house now.
+So that was great news and I was glad it was a month away due to the pain I am enduring.
 I have to go to a Hospital Covid testing facility 2 days prior to surgery with my hospital admission papers and they will be sent right to the hospital.
 As this falls on a Sunday my husband will do the driving because it is an hour each way.

 This has been a never ending journey of pain and I am hoping that this will result in being pain free, or at least no more than age related aches and pains.